ealush/vest/website/docs/enforce/consuming_external_rules.md

 ## The Need for External Rules

 Enforce includes the most common rules needed for input validation and does not make assumptions about your business logic constraints.
-This is why it does not include certain validation rules such as `isEmail` or `isPhoneNumber`, which may be required for your app's validation needs.
+This is why it does not include certain validation rules such as `isCurrency`, which may be required for your app's validation needs.

 Fortunately, there are numerous packages available, such as `validator.js`, that provide additional validation rules. `validator.js` is a popular and highly compatible package that can be used in conjunction with Enforce to add these rules to your app's validation.

 ## Importing External Rules

 Before you can use external rules with Enforce, you need to install and import the relevant packages.
-For example, to use the `isEmail` and `isMobilePhone` rules from `validator.js`, you would install the package using npm:
+For example, to use the `isCurrency` and `isMobilePhone` rules from `validator.js`, you would install the package using npm:

 ```
 npm i validator